I live in Utah. The BSD users group is called: The Greater Utah BSD Users Group (GUBUG).

 So now we see very similar data again.
 Seeing similar data a third time using this largest sample size means it is more likely accurate.

 Fedora ties Ultimate for first, but the tie breaker has to go to Ubuntu/Debian-based plaftorms as they again lead Mint, Ubuntu, and Ultimate all on the list.

 FreeBSD is on both HPD and percentage reports, while PC-BSD only shows up on the percentage report.
 However, again, FreeBSD is the only base open source operating system after Ubuntu/Debian-based to have two distributions show up between these two lists.
 For those interested, PC-BSD was fifteenth but only the top eight distros are displayed.

-Copyright ® Rhyous.com – Linking to this article is allowed without permission and as many as ten lines of this article can be used along with this link.
-Any other use of this article is allowed only by permission of Rhyous.com.
+Entries (RSS) and Comments (RSS).
+Copyright ® Rhyous.com Linking to content on this site is allowed without permission and as many as ten lines of any article can be used along with such link.
+Any other use of the content is allowed only by permission of Rhyous.com.